7 Eleven Franchise Cost & Fees

 Term of Agreement and Renewal: The franchise term ends at the earlier of 10 years after the Effective Date of the franchise agreement or 30 days before the end of the lease of the real estate for the Store that was in effect on the Effective Date.
 One renewal term is available for a term equal to the number of years of the initial term in the then-current franchise agreement.

 Obligations and Restrictions: The franchisee agrees under the franchise agreement to devote his or her best efforts to the store and to actively and substantially participate in the actual operation of the franchise.
 Franchisees further agree to work full time in their store and supervise day-to-day operations, and make themselves available to meet with the franchisor at reasonable times, at the franchisor’s request, but in any event franchisees agree to meet with the franchisor at least once a week at their store during reasonable business hours.
-If a franchisee is temporarily out of town or otherwise temporarily unavailable to meet with the franchisor at any time, the franchisee agrees that the franchisor can meet with the franchisee’s employees to discuss the franchisee store's business and take any action contemplated or allowed under your franchise agreement.
+If a franchisee is temporarily out of town or otherwise temporarily unavailable to meet with the franchisor at any time, the franchisee agrees that the franchisor can meet with the franchisee’s employees to discuss the franchisee store's business and take any action contemplated or allowed under the franchise agreement.
 The store must carry all categories of inventory specified.
+Franchisees must carry, use and offer for sale only the inventory and other products that are consistent with the type, quantity, quality, and variety associated with the 7-Eleven Image and as the franchisor specifies in the franchise agreement.
+Franchisees must comply with the franchisor’s merchandising and shelf life requirements for fresh foods.

 |Name of Fee||Low||High|